Does your Chihuahua run away the second you pull out the nail clippers?

 How Far to Cut Chihuahua Nails

-If you’re wondering how far to cut Chihuahua nails, it depends on how long they are.
-You want to trim about 1-2mm at a time and stay 2mm away from the quick.
+If you’re wondering how far to cut Chihuahua nails, you want to trim about 1-2mm at a time and stay 2mm away from the quick.

 To get an idea of how far to cut, hold the trimmers at a 45-degree angle to the nail and only trim the very tip of the nail.